Code-At-Uni/js-course-starter-pack/app/README.md

 Every code file provided in this project includes comments and every folder includes a README.
 You're encouraged to have a look around and understand the purpose of included code.
 After the course you'll have developed the confidence, knowledge and hopefully hunger to dive into these parts of your application and start messing around.
 That's what learning to code is all about!

+## `package.json`

+This file is the master configuration file for your project.
+This is where we keep track of which libraries and frameworks we use in the application.
+You won't need to edit yours very much, if at all, to complete the course.
+Ask your instructor if you have questions about its contents.

+`package.json` files following a standard set of rules which make it easy to share node.js projects with other developers.
+When someone gives you a project with a `package.json`, running one command _should_ be all you need to get up and running.
+You can read more about them [here](https://docs.npmjs.com/getting-started/using-a-package.json).

 ## Project structure

 This section will explain the purpose of each folder and its contents at a high level.
 Follow the links to each folder's README for an extended explanation.